acrantel/chess/README.md

-A basic chess program written in 2016.
-Very ugly and gross code.
+A basic chess program I wrote in 2016.